 Earlier I had asked Carl if those putative extraterrestrials of a billion years from now could conceivably interpret the brain waves of a meditator.
 Who knows?
 A billion years is a long, long time, was his reply.
 On the chance that it might be possible why don't we give it a try?

-I entered a laboratory at Bellevue Hospital in New York City and was hooked up to a computer that turned all the data from my brain and heart into sound.
+Two days after our life-changing phone call, I entered a laboratory at Bellevue Hospital in New York City and was hooked up to a computer that turned all the data from my brain and heart into sound.
 I had a one-hour mental itinerary of the information I wished to convey.
 I began by thinking about the history of Earth and the life it sustains.
 To the best of my abilities I tried to think something of the history of ideas and human social organization.
 I thought about the predicament that our civilization finds itself in and about the violence and poverty that make this planet a hell for so many of its inhabitants.
 Toward the end I permitted myself a personal statement of what it was like to fall in love.